-Plants need the following things in order to grow: Soil, Water, Light and Air (oxygen and carbon dioxide).
+Plants need the following things in order to grow: soil, water, sunlight, and air (oxygen and carbon dioxide).

-Soil:

-Plants need soil to anchor their roots.
-They also absorb through their roots necessary minerals dissolved in the water contained in soil.
+Soil: Plants need soil to anchor their roots.
+They also need minerals that they absorb through their roots - these minerals are found in soil and dissolve in water found in the soil before being absorbed by the plant's roots.

-Water:

-Like all living things, plants need water to survive.
+Water: Like all living things, plants need water to survive.
 Plants need water to soften the seed coat - a process that begins germination - and to maintain all their life functions.
 Water evaporates from the surface of plant leaves in a process known as "transpiration."
-This evaporation provides the force that allows the roots to draw water up from the soil.
+This process provides the force that allows the roots to draw water up from the soil.
 Transpiration also cools the plant, just as the evaporation of sweat from our skin surface cools us!
 Transpiration accounts for 10% of all water contributed to the atmosphere in the form of water vapor.

-A note about the phases of water: Individual molecules of water are continually leaving the surface of liquid water (evaporating) and entering the air in the gas phase.
-Water in the gas phase (water vapor) is completely invisible.
-Steam, fog and clouds (visible water in air) consist of tiny droplets of water that have condensed on particles in the air.
+A note about the phases of water: individual molecules of water are continually leaving the surface of liquid water - evaporating - entering the air in the gas phase.
+Water in the gas phase - water vapor - is completely invisible.
+Steam, fog and clouds - visible water in air - consist of tiny droplets of water that have condensed on particles in the air.